astronomer/docs/astro/install-aws.md

 ## Step 4: Provide setup information to Astronomer

-For the AWS account you created as a prerequisite, provide Astronomer with:
+After creating the AWS account, provide Astronomer support with the following information:

 - Your AWS Account ID.
 - Your preferred Astro cluster name.